siladu/simondudley-hylia/src/posts/testing-the-merge-with-10-000-validators.md

 I got pointed to this post which shows how you can script a deposit with [eth2-val-tools](https://github.com/protolambda/eth2-val-tools): https://hackmd.io/dFzKxB3ISWO8juUqPpJFfw#Creating-a-validator-deposit

-In addition to the instructions in the post you also need to output the validator keys so they can be uploaded to the validator client or in our case Web3Signer.
+In addition to the instructions in the post you also need to output the validator keys that are derived from your mnemonic so they can be uploaded to the validator client, or in our case Web3Signer.

 The following command should achieve this:
 `eth2-val-tools keystores --source-mnemonic "..." --source-min 0 --source-max 10000 --insecure --out-loc generated-keys`